How much are you losing? - Troy Daily News

 Today’s real estate market provides an excellent opportunity for renters to turn their monthly payment into equity.
-While rising slightly, interest rates now are still much lower than in the past 10 to 20 years, and home prices in many areas are still affordable.
+While rising slightly, interest rates now are still much lower than in the past ten to twenty years, and home prices in many areas are still affordable.

 It’s critical to begin taking those first steps towards home ownership, and here are some reasons why.